Muhammad-Roshaan-Idrees/Operating-System/README.md

 Welcome to the **Operating System Coursework** repository!
 This repository offers hands-on lab exercises and solutions to help you learn and experiment with operating system concepts, primarily on Ubuntu.

+You will find a variety of resources, including:

+- Code screenshots for reference
+- Animated diagrams and real-time GIFs to visualize OS concepts
+- Images and illustrations to enhance understanding

 ---

 ## Table of Contents